-It is a symbolic route around the Tenerife island.
-By crossing the Southern, Eastern, Western and Northern regions, you will see differences in landscape and daily life of residents across the island in one day.
+By crossing the Southern, Eastern, Western, and Northern regions, you will see differences in the landscape and daily life of residents across the island in one day.

 The route’s duration can be from 9 to 11 hours, depending on your physical condition and endurance level.
 To make the whole circle before the dark, I recommend beginning your journey before sunrise.

-The whole track is relatively flat.
+The entire route is relatively flat.
 There is only one ascent climb above 1000 meters near Santiago del Teide.
 Another two are less than 600 meters near Granadilla and La Laguna.

-Maybe this is not the most scenic route from all aforementioned, nevertheless by making that; you will become one of a small number of cyclists that made it in one day.
+Perhaps this is not the most scenic route from all I covered in the article.
+But by challenging yourself to make it, you will become one of a small number of cyclists that cycled around Tenerife in a single day.